WPBeginner

 Change nameservers

 First, you will need to switch the nameserver type dropdown from ‘Default’ to ‘Custom’.
-After that, you can fill in the your new hosting provider’s information under Nameservers.

 Updating DNS nameservers

-Don’t forget to click on the save button to store your changes.
+Don’t forget to click on the ‘Save’ button to store your changes.

 You have successfully changed the nameservers on your domain.
 DNS changes can take 4 – 48 hours to propagate for all users.